pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 If under 16 HP after Misty, then we will want to heal - do one of the following:
 1. **Potion**; if it's not your last potion.
 2. **Center**; if low on potions and bad ATK DV (Dig Rocket Machop is a range).
-3. **Full Resotre**; if low on potions with good ATK DV, then we can fight Dig Rocket in Red Bar and then pickup the hidden full restore in the underground.
+3. **Full Restore**; if low on potions with good ATK DV, then we can fight Dig Rocket in Red Bar and then pickup the hidden full restore in the underground.
 Use the full restore after the grass before fighting the Jr. Trainers.
 You can full restore before the grass if you need Oddish and want to use DSUM.
-   - If you already have a Cut User or are trading for DUX, then after healing teach TM11 BB over Slot 4 PS.

 ## SURGE SPLIT